HeardLibrary/digital-scholarship/script/codegraf/ees_project/index.md

 In order to visualize these data, we need to summarize it by averaging values by year or by month.
 We also will need to deal with situations where values are missing.

-In the end, we want one Series containing the time values to be plotted (the X values) and another Series with the average values of yearly averages for precipitation (in mm) that correspond to those time values (the Y values).
+In the end, we want one Series containing the time values to be plotted (the X values) and another Series with the average values for the climatic variable that corresponds to those time values (the Y values).
+We will be creating four plots:

+- mean precipitation by year
+- mean temperature by year
+- mean precipitation by month
+- mean temperature by month

 We can then visualize these data using Matplotlib.
 Here is an example for the data above: